Optimized Bid Management to Maximize Conversions

 Google is pretty strict regarding ad copy, and failure to comply with its guidelines will likely result in rejection from the editorial team.
 Google prohibits the use of meaningless symbols or numbers in ad copy.

-If you add a bunch of exclamation marks to the end of your ad title in hopes of attracting clicks, for example, the ad may get rejected.
+Don’t add a bunch of exclamation marks to the end of your ad title in hopes of attracting clicks because the ad is likely to get rejected.
 You can still include numbers and symbols in your ad copy, but they must be used in a meaningful way with relevant context.

 If your website is hosting a special promotion in which all new customers receive 20 percent off their order, consider using “New Customers Receive 20% Off” as a headline.